Pedagogy Reading Groups

 Fall 2017 Reading Group

 Our fall 2017 reading group discussed How Learning Works: Seven Research-Based Principles for Smart Teaching.
-Open to faculty and graduate students, the book group met in the CTE from 12:00 - 1:00 on the following dates (lunch provided):
+If you have any questions about the fall 2017 book group, please contact Tim Lindgren.

 The Center for Teaching Excellence is committed to providing equal access to its events and programs.
 Individuals with disabilities who anticipate needing accommodations or who have questions about physical access may contact firstname.lastname@example.org.